 The majority of hake-fish sales to final consumers occur in ferias, which are outdoor urban markets organized by municipalities.
 Each vendor pays a fee every six months to rent a selling spot in the market.
-In addition to fish, ferias sometimes contain stalls offering fruit and vegetables, clothes and other products.

 Ferias are typically navigable only by foot, and each feria serves a limited geographic area of surrounding neighborhoods.
 To cover more neighborhoods, the vendors rotate between different ferias in a pre-set pattern - typically setting up in the same location twice a week.
-For example, they may sell at a first feria every Sunday and Wednesday, at a second feria every Tuesday and Friday, and at a third feria every Thursday and Saturday.
+For example, they may sell at a first feria every Sunday and Wednesday and at a second feria every Tuesday and Friday.
 The group of vendors who move together across neighborhoods is called a circuit.
 A semi-annual fee paid by the vendor to the municipality covers her inclusion in the entire circuit, so the same group of vendors typically rotate across neighborhoods all together.
 Vendors are not allowed to sell in public places other than ferias.

 Each municipality typically organizes one circuit of vendors.
 Large municipalities may have more than one circuit.
 In such cases, the municipality area is divided in such a way that there is no geographic overlap between circuits.
 Figures A.2 and A.3 in the Appendix provide visual examples of ferias and circuits.
 Table C.1 describes observable characteristics of fish stalls in ferias.
+Since it is difficult for Sernapesca to directly regulate fishermen, it chose to enforce the September ban by targeting vendors in ferias to prevent them from selling illegal hake fish.
+Our interventions and our model therefore focus on vendors' decisions to sell hake in September.